-- 1. Risk and staffing needs assessments must ensure that both care and support arrangements are predicated on the safety of young people and staff being of paramount concern. - 2.
-The service should ensure that all relevant staff have access to and complete training specific to the needs of those in their care.
-A detailed training needs analysis would be supportive of staff development in promoting improved outcomes for young people. - 3.
-The service should ensure that formal supervision is reinstated in a timely manner and occurs in line with the provider's policy, for all relevant staff.
-Formal assessment of skills and abilities should routinely form ongoing management of performance.

-This is to comply with Regulation 15(b)(i) (staffing) of The Social Care and Social Work Improvement Scotland (Requirements for Care Services)
+Requirement 5 Key Question 7 How well do we support chi rights and wellbeing? ldren and young people's By 30 June 2022, the provider must ensure staff are equipped1.
+Risk and staffing needs assessments must ensure that bot of paramount concern.
+2. The service should ensure that all relevant staff have access analysis would be supportive of staff development in promo ir care.
+A detailed training needs 3.
+The service should ensure that formal supervision is reinsta assessment of skills and abilities should routinely form ong This is to comply with Regulation 15(b)(i) (staffing) of The S Regulations 2011 (SSI 2011/210).
+This is to ensure that ca that: 'I have confidence in people because they are trained organisational codes' (HSCS 3.14). oing management of performan Social Care and Social Work Im are and support is consistent wit ice. provement Scotland (Requirement h the Health and Social Care St ents for Care Services) andards (HSCS) which state Action Planned Timescale Who is Responsible Outcome We have introduced a monthly staffing review that considers the needs and demands of the service.

-Regulations 2011 (SSI 2011/210).
-This is to ensure that care and support is consistent with the Health and Social Care Standards (HSCS) which state that: 'I have confidence in people because they are trained, competent and skilled, are able to reflect on their practice and follow their professional and organisational codes' (HSCS 3.14).

-Action Planned Timescale Who is Responsible Outcome We have introduced a monthly staffing review that considers the needs and demands of the service.
 While completed on a monthly basis, this is adjusted as required.
 Immediate House Manager Complete We have taken immediate steps to arrange training for staff to allow completion of day-to-day tasks.
 A more comprehensive and young person specific training plan is being developed and one input has taken place Immediate House Manager Complete Staff are being matched against the Residential Childcare Learning Pathway Immediate House Manager Complete